Regulation of Care

 appropriate action with respect to workers where necessary to protect the

-safety or welfare of care receivers; and
+safety or welfare of service users; and

 (g) have